rust-lang/www.rust-lang.org/TRANSLATIONS.md

 Translations are done via keys: for example, a key name `rust-claim` in the website source will expand to "A language empowering everyone..." in the English translation.
 Additional translations

 Each translation must be reviewed by a second member of the team for quality control.

-## Non-written languages

-If you want to make a serious effort at providing content in non-written languages (such as sign language) for the page, please get in touch.